SUVs a bright spot in Russia as drivers seek winter wheels

 “I cannot get enough XC60 at this moment,” said John Stech, president and CEO of Volvo Cars in Russia, referring to the Swedish firm’s luxury compact sports utility vehicle (SUV) which retails in Russia from 1.5 million roubles ($45,600).
-Volvo is owned by China’s Zhejiang Geely GEELY.UL.
+Volvo is owned by China’s Zhejiang Geely.

 Once mainly a niche product for the wealthy, SUVs are proving popular across the price spectrum.